 We hope that everyone is staying safe and doing well.

 PRESENT CLIENTS: We have moved to a hybrid model of service.
-Virtual care continues to be our main mode of treatment because YOU have told us you love it!
+Virtual care continues to be available because YOU have told us you love it!
 Designated in person sessions are also available.

 Continue to stay safe!
 Continue to check back!